shariliu/nes_fmri/readme.md

 Throughout these analyses, the domain label for `psychology-action` events is `psychology` and the domain label for `psychology-environment` events is `both` - since the events cross domain boundaries.
 This differs from the paper which calls the three domains: `physics` `psychology-action` `psychology-environment`.

 ## Large files
 There are some files, that are too large and/or unwieldy to share on Github.
-Below we indicate that paths of these files, and where you can find them on OSF.
+Below we indicate that paths of these files, located at https://osf.io/sa7jy/.
 To run the experiment and analysis scripts, these files should be slotted back into the appropriate directory.

-- Experiment 1 VOE stimuli `exp1/experiment_scripts/stim/`
+- Experiment 1 VOE stimuli (`exp1_voe_stimuli.zip`) - `exp1/experiment_scripts/stim/`
-- Experiment 2 VOE stimuli `exp2/experiment_scripts/VOE/voe_stimuli`
+- Experiment 2 VOE stimuli (`exp2_voe_stimuli.zip`) - `exp2/experiment_scripts/VOE/voe_stimuli`
-- Experiments 1-2 DOTS stimuli `exp*/experiment_scripts/DOTSloc/fischer_videos`
+- Experiments 1-2 DOTS stimuli (`dotsloc_stimuli.zip`) - `exp*/experiment_scripts/DOTSloc/fischer_videos`
-- Experiment 1 input data to analysis `exp1/analysis_scripts/input_data`
+- Experiment 1 input data to analysis (`exp1_input_data.zip`) - `exp1/analysis_scripts/input_data`
-- Experiment 2 input data to analysis `exp2/analysis_scripts/input_data`
+- Experiment 2 input data to analysis (`exp2_input_data.zip`) -`exp2/analysis_scripts/input_data`

 ## Brain images and parcels
-ROI parcels for this project can be found at https://osf.io/tyh5b.
+ROI parcels for this project can be found at https://osf.io/sa7jy/ (`roi_parcels.zip`).
 De-faced brain images for a subset of this dataset will be uploaded to OpenNeuro upon publication of this paper.

 ```
 .